desmap/slick/README.md

 - YAML
 - XML

-## Ancient Terminals
+## Use CSApprox if you don't have truecolor

 You can use a plugin like [CSApprox](http://www.vim.org/scripts/script.php?script_id=2390) to make this work smoothly in older 256 colors or even 88 colors terminals.